My Most Used Git Commands

 bash

 It is not that often that I need to merge directly from my terminal.
-In my team at work we use a branching strategy with feature branches.
-When a branch should be merged into the default branch (or another), then we use a pull request from GitHub — and the GUI at the website is just fine.
+In my team at work, we use a branching strategy with feature branches.
+When a branch should be merged into the default branch (or another), we use a pull request from GitHub — and the GUI on the website is just fine.

 git stash